 Haworthia splendens, Haworthia mirabilis var. splendens

-Haworthia magnifica var. splendens is a stemless, usually solitary, slow growing succulent up to 6 inches (15 cm) tall.
-The rosettes are up to 3.2 inches (8 cm) in diameter and flush at soil level in habitat.
-The leaves are very attractive, triangular, swollen, up to 1.4 inches (3.5) cm long, dark green to purplish, with 4 to 5 longitudinal silvery-grey lines along the upper surfaces and with shiny raised tubercles.
-The tip of the leaf is more or less translucent between the veins.
-It produces a slender inflorescence up to 16 inches (40 cm) tall, with 15 to 25 flowers, white with a brownish-green mid-vein and green throat.
-Only few flowers open together at the same time.
+Haworthia magnifica var. splendens is a small, slow-growing succulent that forms a stemless, usually solitary rosette of attractive dark green to purplish leaves with shiny raised tubercles and 4 to 5 longitudinal silvery-grey lines along the upper surface.
+The rosette grows up to 3.2 inches (8 cm) in diameter.
+Leaves are swollen, triangular, and up to 1.4 inches (3.5) cm long.
+The tip of the leaves is more or less translucent between the veins.
+The rosette produces a slender, up to 16 inches (40 cm) tall inflorescence with 15 to 25 white flowers with a brownish-green mid-vein and green throat.
+Only a few flowers open together at the same time.

 USDA hardiness zone 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 These succulents are not considered difficult houseplants to grow.
 If you can keep a pot of Aloe alive on a windowsill, chances are you can do the same with a dish of Haworthia.
 As with all succulents, the most dangerous situation is too much water.
 They should never be allowed to sit in water under any circumstances.
 At the same time, these little decorative plants can be grown in interesting containers such as teacups and even miniature baby shoes.
 If you're given a Haworthia in such a container, make sure the container had adequate drainage.